 How to Pick the Best Hiking Shoes for You

 As far as sports go, hiking is a fairly easy one to get into.
 A ton of new gear isn't necessary — at least not for a simple day hike.
-The one thing you really need is a great pair of hiking shoes.
-There are many options to choose from, all of which can be the right choice for your experience, preferences, and intended use.
+The one thing you need is a great pair of hiking shoes.
+There are many options, all of which can be the right choice for your experience, preferences, and intended use.
 We'll start by going over the main types of hiking footwear.
 We'll discuss the specific situations calling for different types of shoes.
 Finally, we'll dive into some specific features you may or may not want on your feet.

 Hiking Footwear Types

 Not sure which kicks to take on your next trek?
-Below we outline the different types of hiking footwear, including boots, shoes, sandals, trail runners, and more.
+Below, we outline the different types of hiking footwear, including boots, shoes, sandals, trail runners, and more.
 Depending on your trail preferences, you might opt for one over another.

 Hiking Boots